GLM / Z.ai (Zhipu AI)

 Our Verdict

-GLM-4.6 is the most under-appreciated frontier open-weights model in 2026.
+With GLM-5.2 (June 13, 2026), Z.ai has the strongest MIT-licensed open-weights model of 2026 -- a ~753B MoE with a 1M context, SWE-Bench Pro 62.1, and the top spot on Artificial Analysis's open-weights index, which VentureBeat says edges GPT-5.5 on long-horizon coding at a fraction of the cost.
 The true MIT license puts it ahead of Llama 4 on licensing, and the agentic tool-use performance beats most of its open-weight peers.
 GLM-4.6V is legitimately the best open multimodal model on several benchmarks.
 The weakness is purely ecosystem: fewer Western fine-tunes and less Ollama coverage.
 If you're building an agent or multimodal product and want clean licensing, GLM is the pick.

 Sources